Celniker-Classroom/q5play-template/AssignmentREADME.md

 > **Need Inspiration?** Check out the [Top 25 80s Video Games (IMDb)](https://www.imdb.com/list/ls044827639/) or browse articles and emulated games at [Free80sArcade.com](https://www.free80sarcade.com/).

-## 🎮 Bonus Challenge (+10 Points)

-Take it to the next level by implementing **Controller Support**!
-Use the browser's Gamepad API (or p5play's built-in controller functions) so players can ditch the keyboard and use a USB or Bluetooth controller to play your game, just like a classic console.

----

 ## 💯 Scoring Rubric

 | Category | Excellent (20 pts) | Proficient (15 pts) | Developing (10 pts) | Needs Improvement (5 pts) |